women’s rights activist and soon to be women’s rights lawyer

 Sexual assault has always been a difficult crime to prove beyond a reasonable doubt, even for women without charges.
 Jade thinks it's good that proof beyond a reasonable doubt exists as a safeguard, to prevent the innocent from being wrongfully convicted, but at the same time, some guilty people may be found innocent.
 A system can never be perfect.

 There are laws currently in place which prevent the use of the accused's criminal history or sexual lifestyle, so that the accused is not prejudiced.
 In her case, the perpetrator had a history of violence and abuse towards women, according to the public record.
-He had been convicted and sentenced to 15 months imprisonment of aggravated assault, for a savage beating of a man, where he stole money and his stereo to support his substance abuse issues.
+He had been convicted and sentenced to 15 months imprisonment of aggravated assault, for a savage beating of a man, where he stole money and his stereo to support his substance abuse issues, at a time when he was addicted to drugs and alcohol and lived on the street.
 Her perpetrator also faced drugs charges and plead guilty to charges involving unlawful use and possession of firearms and various other explosive devices.
 Her perpetrator also stated to get pleasure from seeing others in pain and would subject his son to gun activity, even after child protected services, clinical investigators and other entities told him not to and that his son made his position clear on it, The son ultimately suffered Depression and anxiety as a result.
 None of this could be used, due to laws in place that prevent the admissibility of the accused’s criminal past.
 Her perpetrator had also broken a woman’s bones in the past during intimacy, and pushed a woman down the stairs.

 Women, too afraid to come forward and face humiliation, had sent Jade anonymous emails stating that her perpetrator was known to believe he was above the law and received special treatment, while referring her to publicly available court cases about his prior conduct.
 Jade’s perpetrator had even kept a young woman in her basement for free, to perform sex favours for him and his wife.
-This was even at the time when he met Jade and told Jade polyamoury was in his past.
+This was even at the time when he met Jade and told Jade polyamoury was in his past, to manipulate Jade that he fit her traditional morals and values.
 His wife did send Jade an email to warn her, but her perpetrator told police that the wife was contacting Jade, out of sadness, because Jade has posted photos with him on social media (with his consent.)
 His wife was polyamorous, so this was evidently false.

 Jade’s advice to victims of sexual assault, without a lot of physical evidence or witnesses who saw the incident happen, would be to pursue a civil case.
 It will allow a victim to have their day in court, where a judge or jury only has to decide on a balance of probabilities.
 This is a more accessible standard for crimes which often happen in private.